-If you know anything about training zones, then you know it’s an efficient and fast way to train and adapt for a particular race.
+If you know anything about training zones, then you know it’s an efficient and fast way to train and adapt to a particular race.
 Every couple of months you re-test yourself and adjust your zones based on your body’s adaptations.
-A heart rate and pace watch allows you to maintain a particular zone during your run and allows you to be very specific with your training that results in being able to run faster and more efficiently.
+A heart rate and pace watch allow you to maintain a particular zone during your run and allows you to be very specific with your training that results in being able to run faster and more efficiently.
 There are certainly a lot of benefits when you are training but how much does it hinder our enjoyment and mental ability to run naturally?

 I recently raced in a sprint triathlon and in the panic of the swim start I accidentally stopped my watch rather than start it.
 For the whole race, I wasn’t able to look down to see what my heart rate was or my pace on the run.
-It meant I couldn’t see if I needed to back off on the speed or intensity.
-Instead, I was going by feel.
+It meant I couldn’t see if I needed to back off at the speed or intensity.
+Instead, I was going by ‘feel’.
 I finished in a time I was reasonably happy with, but I have to wonder how much my watch may have affected my mental attitude towards the race.
 Would I have slowed down or sped up at the wrong time because I wanted to keep to a target speed or heart rate?
 Could that have compromised the rest of the race?
-It’s hard to know for sure, but it does make me question how much it affects my true performance and ability.
+It’s hard to know for sure, but it does make me question how much it affects my true performance, ability and happiness.

 Comparing this experience with my half-Iron run, I feel like my watch changed how I performed.
 Maybe if I didn’t have my race pace and time in front of me, I would have just got on with the run and ran by feel and finished in a faster time.

 Hilly run courses have given me some interesting results.
-I’ve finished some races faster when there are hills and not relied on a watch, than when it’s flat, and I try to conserve myself by sticking to pace.
+I’ve finished some races faster when there are hills and not relied on a watch than when it’s flat, and I try to conserve myself by sticking to pace.
 It certainly raises another question, am I able to run faster than I ‘think’ I can.
 I believe the answer is yes, but how do you break that barrier?
 Fatigue is just a trigger in the mind to tell you to slow down or refuel.
 You still have plenty of energy and just need to train your mind into pushing for longer.

-Becoming distracted by music, is the same in some ways as always checking your watch, it changes your focus.
+Becoming distracted by music is the same in some ways as always checking your watch, it changes your focus.
 A lot of races ask you not to run with any music as a safety concern so that you are aware of your surroundings.

 Music can have a positive impact on performance as it elevates mood as the external stimuli blocks out the perception of fatigue and our limits.
 Music is said to be a tool for those who find the act of running boring and challenging without a motivational stimulus.
 You need something that distracts you from the workout and works as a pick me up when you need a boost of energy.
 The problem comes when you rely on that stimulus too much and then on race day you can’t use it!